Broken Voices: Critical response

-Peter Debruge reviewing the film at the Festival for the Variety, noted that Provazník’s collaboration across departments contributed to a visually cohesive style.
+Peter Debruge reviewing the film at the festival for Variety, noted that Provazník’s collaboration across departments contributed to a visually cohesive style.
 The use of earthy tones was intended to evoke the nostalgic warmth of 1980s family photographs, producing a look described as both intimate and enduring.
 He also observed that the film subtly reflects elements of Sofia Coppola’s impressionistic aesthetic, particularly referencing her 2017 film The Beguiled, in which a lone man is surrounded by young women, contributing to a mood of quiet tension.
 In conclusion, Debruge appreciated the director writing, "he’s to be commended for finding a poignant note on which to wrap such a sensitive, understated treatment of real-world abuse".

 Mirka Spáčilová in iDNES.cz said, "Broken Voices is a film based primarily on the perspectives of young heroines, all of whom are excellent actors."
-Jordan Mintzer reviewing the film at the Festival for The Hollywood Reporter described it as "A familiar tune performed with honesty and heart."
+Jordan Mintzer reviewing the film at the festival for The Hollywood Reporter described it as "A familiar tune performed with honesty and heart."

-Jason Pirodsky at The Prague Reporter rated the film with 3.5/5 stars and wrote that Broken Voices is a psychological drama that examines the concealed nature of abuse within relationships founded on trust.
+Jason Pirodsky at The Prague Reporter rated the film 3.5/5 stars and wrote that Broken Voices is a psychological drama that examines the concealed nature of abuse within relationships founded on trust.
 Pirodsky felt that the film avoids conventional narrative closure and instead emphasizes the revelation of a rarely addressed societal issue.

-Wendy Ide in ScreenDaily praised music, writing, "Music is central to the storytelling, with the choral performances impressive."
+Wendy Ide in ScreenDaily praised the music, writing, "Music is central to the storytelling, with the choral performances impressive."
 Ide also commended the "production design and costume choices work".
 She liked the performance of Kateřina Falbrová, writing, "newcomer Falbrova is particularly impressive," and summed up the review with her opinion of the film as, "a sensitively structured psychological drama".

-Damon Wise in Deadline praising performance of Juraj Loj and Falbrová wrote that Loj gave "a masterclass in showing without telling," but in his opinion the film belonged to the newcomer Kateřina Falbrová, "whose finely tuned performance stems from a deep connection to both thought and sentiment."
+Damon Wise in Deadline praising the performances of Juraj Loj and Falbrová, writing that Loj gave "a masterclass in showing without telling," but in his opinion the film belonged to the newcomer Kateřina Falbrová, "whose finely tuned performance stems from a deep connection to both thought and sentiment."